Tired of the same old coffee flavors?

 Conclusion

-It’s as simple as tossing the berries in some sugar and boiling them on the stovetop until they give off their natural juices.
-You can store it in your fridge or use it right away – whichever works best for you.
+It’s as simple as tossing the berries in some sugar and boiling them on the stovetop until they release their natural juices.

 I’ve also given some advice on using fresh or frozen berries and the best way to store the syrup in your fridge.